mraad/AvroToolbox/README.md

 ArcGIS toolbox to store feature classes in HDFS in [Apache Avro](http://avro.apache.org) and [Parquet format](http://parquet.io)

-A GIS generic feature geometry and attributes based on the [Avro specification](http://avro.apache.org/docs/current/spec.html) in AvroFeature.avsc file.
+A GIS generic feature with geometry and attributes is generated based on the [Avro specification](http://avro.apache.org/docs/current/spec.html) defined in AvroFeature.avsc file.

 ## Compiling the schema

     $ mvn avro:schema

+This enables us to have a concrete java POJO class to work with.

 ## CDH3 Packaging